Our2020View/Our2020View.github.io/rearmirror.md

 <h2> The Installation </h2>

 1 – I started with the camera mount on the rear of the View, and chose the rear roof trim cap to make the attachment.
 From previous experience removing this trim cap, I knew there was nothing in there that would be affected by a drill bit.
-I added a bit of foam sheeting in-between the mounting bracket and the trim panel, but other than that – just drilled and installed it, centered above the middle running light.
+I added a bit of foam sheeting in-between the mounting bracket and the trim panel, but other than that – just drilled and installed it, centered above the middle running light:

 <img src="/assets/webrearview2.jpg"/>